ikatsov/tensor-house/README.md

   <img src="https://github.com/ikatsov/algorithmic-marketing-examples/blob/master/_resources/logo-2000x436px-gr.png" title="TensorHouse Logo">
 </p>

-### About
+## About
-TensorHouse is a collection of reference machine learning and optimization models for enterprise operations: marketing, pricing, supply chain, and more.
-The goal of the project is to provide baseline implementations for industrial, research, and educational purposes.
+TensorHouse is a collection of reference Jupyter notebooks and demo AI/ML applications for enterprise use cases: marketing, pricing, supply chain, smart manufacturing, and more.
+The goal of the project is to provide a toolkit for rapid readiness assessment, exploratory data analysis, and prototyping of various modeling approaches for typical enterprise AI/ML/data science projects.

+TensorHouse contains the following resources:
+* a well-documented repository of reference notebooks and demo applications (prototypes),
+* a collection of readiness assessment and requirement gathering questionnaires for typical enterprise AI/ML projects,
+* a manually curated list of [important papers](https://github.com/ikatsov/tensor-house/blob/master/_resources/papers.md) in enterprise AI,
+* a manually curated list of [public datasets](https://github.com/ikatsov/tensor-house/blob/master/_resources/datasets.md) related to enterprise use cases.

 The project focuses on models, techniques, and datasets that were originally developed either by industry practitioners or by academic researchers who worked in collaboration with leading companies in technology, retail, manufacturing, and other sectors.
 In other words, TensorHouse focuses mainly on industry-proven methods and models rather than on theoretical research.

-TensorHouse contains the following resources:
-* a well-documented repository of reference notebooks and applications (templates),
-* a manually curated list of [important papers](https://github.com/ikatsov/tensor-house/blob/master/_resources/papers.md) in modern operations research,
-* a manually curated list of [public datasets](https://github.com/ikatsov/tensor-house/blob/master/_resources/datasets.md) related to enterprise use cases.

-### Illustrative Examples
+## Illustrative Examples
 **Strategic price optimization using reinforcement learning:** *DQN learns a Hi-Lo pricing policy that switches between regular and discounted prices*
 <p align="center">
   <img src="https://github.com/ikatsov/tensor-house/blob/master/_resources/hilo-pricing-dqn-training-animation.gif" title="Price Optimization Using RL Animation">